-This interview with Timothy J. Clark presents his main ideas about modernity, Cubist painting, Guernica and political practices not only in art, but also in art history.
+This interview with TJ.
+Clark presents his main ideas about modernity, Cubist painting, Guernica and political practices not only in art, but also in art history.
 Until 2010, Clark was a professor at the University of California, Berkeley, where he wrote his best-known works on 19th-century French painting.

 On the occasion of this conversation, the Museo Reina Sofía invited him to give two keynote lectures on 20th-century painting.